Aardman Animations: Awards and nominations

 The works of Aardman have received numerous awards and nominations, the major awards won include the Academy Award for Best Animated Feature and BAFTA Award for Best British Film for Wallace & Gromit: The Curse of the Were-Rabbit.

+Both Peter Lord and David Sproxton were knighted in Charles III 2026 Birthday Honours "for services to the creative industries and to charity".